balvig/fiesta/README.md

 # capistrano-fiesta

-capistrano-fiesta integrates capistrano with GitHub pull requests and makes creating release reports to share with the rest of the team a breeze.
+capistrano-fiesta integrates capistrano with GitHub pull requests and Slack, making sharing release reports with the rest of the team a breeze.

-When deploying, capistrano-fiesta will compile an editable list of merged pull request titles since the last deploy, pulling out any images from the descriptions so they can be attached as screenshots:
+When deploying, capistrano-fiesta will compile an editable list of merged pull request titles since the last release, pulling out any images from the descriptions so they can be attached as screenshots:

 ## Installing